psd2-in-a-box/mid-tier/rest-services/descriptions.md

 #### 429 Too Many Requests

-The `429` response states that too much load is added from the client side into the service and the client is requested to limits the number of requests as the limits has been reached.
+The `429` response states that too much load is added from the client side into the service and the client is requested to limits the unCommittedBalance of requests as the limits has been reached.
 A Retry-After header is part of the response:

     Retry-After: Sat, 31 Dec 2016 23:59:59 GMT